vitaliejicol/gameofpods/voting-app/README.md

 ### Note : Worker Deployment depends on the Database therefor it might take a second to turn it green on quiz portal as it waits for your db-deployment to be ready.

-## If you have completed the challenge and turned all
+if you have completed the challenge and turned all components to green you should get the message below

+*Hen desarrollo, integreiddio.
+Hen integreiddio, testa.
+Hen testa, lifa.